 Much of the AAIB report focuses not on the actions of the pilot, but the lack of control exercised by the person appointed as the Flying Display Director (FDD).
 The FDD is responsible for producing a risk assessment to ensure the safe conduct of the flying display.

 For such an important risk assessment, there were several things missing.
 Ten hazards had been identified, including “aircraft crash outside the airfield boundary” but the FDD hadn’t looked at the detail at the proposed manoeuvres of each aircraft to see how likely the hazardous event was, or to prompt consideration of what might be done to prevent an air crash.

 There was insufficient consideration given to the consequences of each hazardous event, including a failure to consider everyone who could be hurt (such as the people travelling on the A27).
 Whilst the hazards listed were relevant, they weren’t tailored to the specific local circumstances.

 What can we learn from this?

-Whilst most of us will never be Flying Display Directors, we probably work for organizations that bring two or more contractors together to achieve a common purpose.
+Whilst most of us will never be Flying Display Directors, we probably work for organisations that bring two or more contractors together to achieve a common purpose.

 EcoOnline has a contractor module that can help you avoid being in the same situation as the Shoreham FDD.
 You might already know that you can record contractor details on EcoOnline and indicate when they have been approved, but did you know you can also use the system to collate and assess contractor RAMS?

-For more information to find out how EcoOnline can help you mange your existing contractors or help you streamline any of your organizations health and safety processes why not Contact one of our super friendly product specialists or Request A Demo Online.
+For more information to find out how EcoOnline can help you manage your existing contractors or help you streamline any of your organisations health and safety processes why not Contact one of our super friendly product specialists or Request A Demo Online.